rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 * **Tapir**: Providing and giving access to a Rest API in a type safe and incredible elegant way.
 * **Laminar**: "Simple, expressive, and safe UI library for Scala.js"

-The approach is to build a full stack webapp with the same language, Scala, on both the client and the server side.
+The approach is to build a full stack web app with the same language (Scala) on both the client and the server side.

-This is a very powerful combination, that allows to build a full stack webapp in a type safe manner.
-And in the mean time we can leverage the JavaScript ecosystem, without compromising type safety, architecture and scalability of the application.
+This is a very powerful combination, that allows to build a full stack web app in a type safe manner.
+And in the meantime we can leverage the JavaScript ecosystem, without compromising type safety, architecture and scalability of the application.

 ## 3. Setup

-Within a single repository, we will setup a multi-modules application using:
+Within a single repository, we will set up a multi-modules application using:

 * **SBT**, Scala build tool
 * **NPM**, Node Package manager
 * **Vite**, development and build tool.

 For the very impatient, I've cooked a [g8](https://www.foundweekends.org/giter8/scaffolding.html) template 👇: